-- (2) A member is taken to have resigned if- - (a) the member's annual subscription is more than 12 months in arrears; or - (b) where no annual subscription is payable- - (i) the Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - (ii) the member has not, within 3 months after receiving that request, confirmed in writing that he or she wishes to remain a member.

-18 Register of members

-- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; - (ii) the address for notice last given by the member; - (iii) the date of becoming a member; - (iv) if the member is an associate member, a note to that effect; - (v) any other information determined by the Committee; and - (b) for each former member, the date of ceasing to be a member. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.
+- (2) A member is taken to have resigned if - a) The member's annual subscription has not been paid by the date determined in 30(4) e or - b) Where no annual subscription is payable - i) The Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - ii) The member has not, within 3 months after receiving that request, confirmed in writing that he or she wishes to remain a member. - 17 Register of members - (1) The Secretary must keep and maintain a register of members that includes - a) For each current member - i) The member's name; - ii) The address for notice last given by the member; (iii) The date of becoming a member; - iii) Any other information determined by the Committee; and - b) For each former member, the date of ceasing to be a member. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.